pretix/pretix/doc/development/api/restriction.rst

         the item does not have any properties, the list will contain exactly one empty dictionary.
-Please not: this is *not* the list of all possible variations, this is only the list of all variations the frontend likes to determine the status for. context
+Please not: this is *not* the list of all possible variations, this is only the list of all variations the frontend likes to determine the status for.
+        Technically, you won't get ``dict`` objects but ``tixlbase.types.VariationDict`` objects, which behave exactly the same but add some extra methods. context
         A yet-to-defined context object containing information about the user and the order process.
 This is required to implement coupon-systems or similar restrictions.